Economy of Argentina: Industry

 The World Bank lists the top industrial countries each year, based on the value of production.
 According to the 2019 list, Argentina had the 31st most valuable industry (57.7 billion dollars), behind Mexico, Brazil and Venezuela, but ahead of Colombia, Peru and Chile.

 In 2019, Argentina was the 31st largest producer of steel, the 28th producer of vehicles, the 22nd brewer of beer, the 4th producer of soybean oil and the 3rd producer of sunflower oil, among other industrial products.

 Manufacturing is the largest single sector in the Argentine economy (15% of GDP), and is well-integrated with agriculture, such that half the nation's industrial exports were agricultural.
 Based on food processing and textiles during the first half of the 20th century, industrial production later diversified.
 Leading sectors by production value were: food processing and beverages; motor vehicles and auto parts; refinery products, and biodiesel; chemicals and pharmaceuticals; steel and aluminium; and industrial and farm machinery; electronics and home appliances.
+Other manufactured goods included glass and cement; plastics and tires; lumber products; textiles; tobacco products; recording and print media; furniture; apparel and leather.

+Most manufacturing is organized in the 314 industrial parks operating nationwide as of 2012, a fourfold increase over the past decade.
+Nearly half of Argentine industries are based in the Greater Buenos Aires area, although Córdoba, Rosario, and Ushuaia are also significant industrial centers; the latter city became the nation's leading electronics center during the 1980s.

+Automotive

 Argentina produced 791,000 motor vehicles in 2013, and exported 433,000 (mainly to Brazil, which in turn exported a somewhat larger number to Argentina); Argentina's domestic auto market reached a record 964,000 in 2013.
-This marked a peak in vehicle production, by 2021 production had fallen to 434,753 vehicles.
+This marked a peak in vehicle production; by 2021 production had fallen to 434,753 vehicles.
 Vehicles remained Argentina's top export to Brazil, accounting for $3.1bil in exports in 2021.

+Beverage

 Beverages became another significant sector, as Argentina continued among the top five wine producing countries; beer overtook wine production in 2000, and today leads by nearly two billion liters a year to one.
-Other manufactured goods included glass and cement; plastics and tires; lumber products; textiles; tobacco products; recording and print media; furniture; apparel and leather.

-Most manufacturing is organized in the 314 industrial parks operating nationwide as of 2012, a fourfold increase over the past decade.
-Nearly half of Argentine industries are based in the Greater Buenos Aires area, although Córdoba, Rosario, and Ushuaia are also significant industrial centers; the latter city became the nation's leading electronics center during the 1980s.
+Electronics and machinery

 The production of computers, laptops, and servers grew by 160% in 2011, to nearly 3.4 million units, and covered two-thirds of local demand.
 Argentina became an important manufacturer of cell phones, providing about 80% of all devices sold in the country.
+Production of cell phones, computers, and similar products is an assembly industry that imports the majority of the components, and uses designs originating from other countries.
+High labour costs for Argentina assembly work tend to limit penetration to only Latin America, protected by regional trade treaties.

 Farm machinery, another important rubric historically dominated by imports, was similarly replaced by domestic production, which covered 60% of demand by 2013.
-Production of cell phones, computers, and similar products is an assembly industry, importing the majority of the components, and uses designs originating from other countries.
-High labour costs for Argentina assembly work tend to limit penetration to only Latin America, protected by regional trade treaties.